figuerom16/zjax/Readme.md

 # The `zjax` global object

-When ZJAX is loaded, it creates the `window.zjax` object so that the `zjax` object available everywhere in your app.
+When Zjax is loaded, it creates the `window.zjax` object so that the `zjax` object available everywhere in your app.
 This means you can organize your action files however you like.
 You can stick a script tag in your document head, add a separate file like `zjax-actions.js` (or whatever), or if your application is complex enough, maybe make a directory called `actions/` with separate files for different sections of your application.

 There are also a few configuration options: